 Think back to when you've spoken to a friend sitting across the room, while still sounding perfectly relaxed.
 This is projection without strain.
 Aim for this feeling.

 The central thesis is this: You are human.
 Humans have natural musical talent.
-Removing all obstacles in the process will help you create beautiful music, by utilizing that same muscle you use to enjoy beautiful music.
+Removing all obstacles in the process will help you create beautiful music, by utilizing that same muscle you already use to enjoy music.

 If you have good taste in music then you can make tasteful music, given lots of practice or great tooling.
 Luckily it's 2022, and we have great tooling.